-This policy will be reviewed on an annual basis by the headteacher and SBM in conjunction with the governing board.
-Any changes made to the policy will be amended by the headteacher and will be communicated to all members of staff.
+This policy will be reviewed every two years by the Headteacher and School Business Manager in conjunction with the Governing Body.
+Any changes made to the policy will be amended by the Headteacher and will be communicated to all members of staff.
 All staff are required to familiarise themselves with this policy as part of their induction programme.

-Updated: Summer 2023
+Updated: Summer 2025

-Review Date: Summer 2024
+Review Date: Summer 2027